adoolaeghe/CV/README.md

 #### Communication

-My good communication with my team was critical to my role in a contemporary art gallery, I had focused on facilitating visitor engagement with the work displayed at the gallery.
-I was also in charge to publicly speak in front of audiences presenting the exhibiton to potential buyers.
+My good communication with my team was critical to my role in a contemporary art gallery, I had to facilitate the visitor engagement with the work displayed at the gallery and regularly publicly speak to present the exhibiton in front of potential collectors.
 I can fluently speak in french and english :fr::gb:

 #### Critical thinking